Meet a Member

 What type of research do you do?

 For my job, I work as a birth defects program manager at the state health department in South Carolina.
 My team collects data on structural malformations in infants and fetuses from all hospitals and major clinical providers.
 We use this information for epidemiological purposes and referrals of families to services.
 We also track perinatal outcomes of emerging infections such as Zika and Covid-19.
+I am also a graduate student at the University of South Carolina.
 For my PhD research, I am looking at the epidemiology and disparities in health outcomes of infants with common trisomies in South Carolina.

 What are some of the challenges you have encountered, and how did you address them?